taxjar/taxjar-woocommerce-plugin/readme.txt

 3. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 4.1.0 (2022-01-19)
+* Add order meta box to give details of calculation and sync statuses
+* Remove usage of deprecated function is_ajax
+* WooCommerce tested up to 6.1
+* Update minimum WordPress version to 5.6

 = 4.0.2 (2021-12-20)
 * Filter invalid PTCs before creating transactions in TaxJar.